1. Summary

 6. Local connector diagnostics

-The Local Connector is designed to run on the user's machine and provide read-only Paper TWS market context.
-Lumiere may process connector health, socket status, worker status, provider status, request metadata, and market-data provenance.
-Research telemetry is not designed to store broker credentials, account numbers, balances, fills, or raw order history.
+The Local Connector runs on the user's machine and provides read-only IBKR Paper TWS market context.
+Lumiere processes connector health, socket status, worker status, provider status, request metadata, connector version, connector download timestamps, and market-data provenance.

 7. Screen, voice, and AI data

-If a user chooses screen-read, upload, capture, voice, or AI mentor features, selected user-provided content and context may be sent to configured AI providers to generate educational analysis.
-Users should not submit passwords, API keys, broker credentials, account numbers, balances, screenshots containing private financial profile data, or other sensitive data through these features.
+When a user chooses screen-read, upload, capture, voice, or AI mentor features, selected user-provided content and context are sent to configured AI providers to generate the requested educational analysis.

 8. Optional research telemetry

-Optional research telemetry is disabled by default.
-If enabled locally or later in production after review, it requires separate consent by scope.
-Forecast improvement consent may collect metadata such as event id, anonymous user id, session id, event type, symbol, timeframe, horizon, model id, forecast run id, provider id, latency, UI surface, timestamp, and app version.
+Forecast improvement consent records metadata such as event id, salted anonymous user id, salted session id, event type, symbol, timeframe, horizon, model id, forecast run id, provider id, latency, UI surface, timestamp, and app version.

 9. Research telemetry exclusions